omegafantasy/OpenRDW2/README.md

 ### Some Tips

+**IMPORTANT: When experimenting in HMD mode, remember to press 'R' to start.**

+Experiments can be manually ended by pressing 'Q'.

 Running experiments backstage blocks the main UI process to speed up the processing, and you couldn't check how it goes.
 So it would be better to double-check before running a time-consuming simulation.

 **APF-related redirectors may not be robust to the reset buffer**.
 It is recommended that `RESET_TRIGGER_BUFFER` be set to at least <u>0.4</u> to get rid of malfunctioning.